jazzband/django-waffle/docs/starting/configuring.rst

     Which cache to use.
 Defaults to ``'default'``.

 ``WAFFLE_CREATE_MISSING_FLAGS``
-    If waffle encounters a reference to a flag that is not in the database should it create it?
+    If Waffle encounters a reference to a flag that is not in the database, should Waffle create the flag?
     If true new flags are created and set to the value of ``WAFFLE_FLAG_DEFAULT`` Defaults to ``False``.